-Please see your office staff to apply for a Proof of Age Card (under 16 years old) or a NSW Senior Secondary Student Concession Card (16 years old and over).
+Please see your office staff to apply for a Transport Concession Entitlement Card before you get a Child/Youth Opal Card.
 You must carry this card with you at all times and present it to ticket inspectors when required.

 Opal card is the smartcard ticketing system used to pay for travel on public transport in Sydney, the Blue Mountains, Central Coast, the Hunter and the Illawarra.